rfennell/AzurePipelines/Extensions/Versioning/readme.md

 The DACPAC versioner also takes the following Advanced option

+* The task can now be run pre-build similar to the other versioning tasks and will set the DacVersion property in the SqlProj file to the required version number.
 * ToolPath: The path to the folder containing the files Microsoft.SqlServer.Dac.dll and Microsoft.SqlServer.Dac.Extensions.dll.
 This should be used if these files are not in the default location either C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120 or C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120"

 The VSIX versioner also takes the following parameters